-2018 will be the fifth year that SDSU will offer the Global Climate Change program in the historic city of Alcalá de Henares, Spain.
+2018 will be the seventh year that SDSU will offer the Global Climate Change program in the historic city of Alcalá de Henares, Spain.
 Global climate variation has profoundly influenced humans from the dawn of civilization to the current day.
 However, it is only within the last 100 years or so that human activity has exerted a powerful influence that may drastically change the global climate.
 The latest report from the United Nations Intergovernmental Panel on Climate Change (IPCC) states that “Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia and human influence has been the dominant cause of the observed warming since the mid-20th century.”
 Climate change has begun to transform life on Earth.
 Around the world, seasons are shifting, temperatures are climbing and sea levels are rising.

 This course will discuss the science and models used to understand climate change.
 SDSU students will sit side by side with students from the University of Alcalá, as well as other international students, and will take part in discussions, presentations and excursions.
 The classroom component will include lectures, discussion and projects.
 Health-related consequences of global warming will be discussed, such as emerging infectious disease and spread of pathogens.
 The psychological aspects of climate change will be examined – what conditions cause people to ignore the issues, why some view the issue more seriously than others, how best to communicate the problem to various groups, and what motivates change.
 Climate change impacts on ecosystems will be discussed, as well as policy options to counteract or to adapt to these impacts.
 Impacts of climate change on the Mediterranean region, Spain and California will be discussed and comparisons made of different mitigation and adaptation strategies for these regions.
 SDSU students will be paired with students from the Universidad Alcalá de Henares to work together on a final project.
 Housing will be at the Alcalá student residence/dormitory.
 Two excursions are included: a guided walk through the Tejera Negra Beech Forest Nature Reserve and a visit to a wind turbine farm.
 Students will have evenings and the weekend free.